 Where can I find the voting results of the Annual Meeting?
-We will announce final voting results at the Annual Meeting and publish final results in a Current Report on Form 8-K filed with the Securities and Exchange Commission (SEC) within four business days of the completion of the meeting.
+We will announce the voting results at the Annual Meeting and publish final results in a Current Report on Form 8-K filed with the SEC within four business days of the completion of the meeting.